se0ngbin/player-meets-hangman/server/README.md

 To connect to the db change the connectionString with your credentials in constants.js

+Add secret.js with

+    export const jwtKey = "some-secret-key";

-Change the jwtKey in secret.js
+Change the jwtKey in secret.js so it's secure.

 # API routes